Blady-Com/gnoga/docs/user_guide.md

 ### Advanced: Per Connection App Data

-In the multi connect example above we use the connections main view to store data specific for each user connection.
+In the multi-connect example above we use the connection's main view to store data specific for each user connection.
 It is often convenient to have a data structure containing the data specific to a connection.
-Gnoga offers a way to associate data to a connection and allow access to that data through any GUI element on that connection.
+Gnoga offers a way to associate data to a connection and allow access to those data through any GUI element on that connection.

 The following is an example